do-adams/tastyfi.me/README.md

 CLIENT_SECRET=<spotify_client_secret>
 REDIRECT_URI=<redirect_uri_for_spotify_authentication>
 ```
-Tastyfi.me already comes with preconfigured runtime values for Application Variables.
-You'll just need to provide the Spotify Variables values for a local instance.
+Tastyfi.me already comes with preconfigured runtime values for Application Variables. **You'll just need to provide the Spotify Variables values for a local instance**.

 ##### 4. How to Deploy: